MatthewTinker/COS_498_Midterm/README.md

 - Secured using SSL certificates from let's encrypt
 - Passwords (UPDATE WHEN WORKING ON THIS FEATURE)

+### Database
+Explain the schema

 ### IN PROGRESS
-- Database
+- Secure passwords using Hashing

 ### TO DO
 - Account system, with customization
-- Secure passwords using Hashing
 - Password recovery
 - Lockout system
 - Real-time chat